SamueleD98/assignment_1/README.md

 The robot has two actuated wheels (+1 castor wheel), a laser sensor (used for navigation) and a camera (used for environment scansion).
 The arm was necessary to read the markers on the wall since the camera was not able to recognize them.
 The robot and its components are described in 'robot2.xacro' and 'robot2.gazebo'.
 It is embedded with three revolute joints, one of which continuous (the one between the base and the arm).
 Their motors are controlled from the scanner node through the 'joint_position_controller/command' topics.
 The position controllers are spawned in the assignment.launch and configured in 'config/motors_config.yaml'.

+### Mapping and Navigation
+The robot makes use of the gmapping package to map the environment (using the hokuyo laser).
+For the navigation, the move_base package is used with 'nafvn' as the global planner and 'base_local_planner' as the local planner.
+All the parameters are in the params/ folder.

 ## Launching the Software